-I stewed as the Special Report was delivered — no less than thirty minutes of rigmarole about how, as yet, no one knew who had assassinated Ki-Moon (although I had a pretty good idea); that an emergency meeting of the UN had already taken place; and that Ghaz al Ridwan Ma’bus (Bingo!) had already been elected as interim Secretary General — with only the United States, Great Britain, and Russia casting negative votes (as we know this was obviously only for appearances sake).
+I stewed as the Special Report was delivered — no less than thirty minutes of rigmarole about how, as yet, no one knew who had assassinated Ki-Moon (although I had a pretty good idea); that an emergency meeting of the UN had already taken place; and that William Henry Gates III (Bingo!) had already been elected as interim Secretary General.

-After this, there was a short audio clip from Ma’bus’ acceptance speech in which the beloved world leader explained that while his first inclination was to advise he was not worthy of such an honor, in fact he agreed to accept the nomination – at least on a short term basis – because he realized that the world needed him, and therefore he promised to do his best to lead the planet to prosperity.
+After this, there was a short audio clip from Gates’ acceptance speech in which the beloved philanthropist explained that while his first inclination was to advise he was not worthy of such an honor, in fact he agreed to accept the nomination – at least on a short term basis – because he realized that the world needed him, and therefore he promised to do his best to lead the planet to prosperity.

-Now as odd as this might sound, during the initial newscast I was quite dour, yet while the Ma’bus clip was playing, I actually found myself getting inspired (just a bit) by Dr. Ma’bus’ passion.
-It was a contagious sensation that I could not shake and soon enough a smile began to form beneath the scraggly curls of my beard the more I listened to Ghaz al-Ridwan Ma’bus’ smooth voice.
+Now as odd as this might sound, during the initial newscast I was quite dour – especially when Dr. Ma’bus was talking about the UN Agenda 2030 propaganda pawns like BLM, CRT, and Covid, and about his silly new name.
+Yet the more the Gates/Ma’bus audio clip was playing, the more I found myself getting inspired (just a bit) by Bill’s passion when he proclaimed himself to be our savior as Ghaz al’ Ridwan Ma’bus.
+It was a contagious sensation that I could not shake and soon enough a smile began to form beneath the scraggly curls of my beard the more I listened to Ma’bus smooth voice.

 His voice beckoned me.

 And then, as if the shackles of two thousand years of lethargy were suddenly released, I jumped up and looked to the Heavens.
 “Could this really be The Time?”
 I was actually hopeful.
 And in spite of myself, I began to praise, “When my soul is downcast within me, I will remember you.
-O Lord, have you returned to us in the person of Ma’bus?”
+O Lord, have you returned to us in the person of the Muslim Savior Ghaz ‘al Ridwan Ma’bus?”

-Meanwhile, Ma’bus continued to talk – encouraging the world to unite in brotherly love — and my Hope sprang even higher!
+Meanwhile, Dr. Ma’bus continued to talk – encouraging the world to unite in brotherly love across every race and religion — and my Hope sprang even higher!

 “Lord, are you him?”
-I desperately clutched my radio, hanging on Ma’bus’ next words.
+I desperately clutched my radio, hanging on the savior’s next words.